 Cordelaine joined Watsi on June 25th, 2013.
-Seven years ago, Cordelaine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Cordelaine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Cordelaine's most recent donation traveled 9,000 miles to support Chikaima, a man from Malawi, to fund prostate surgery.

 Cordelaine has funded healthcare for 42 patients in 13 countries.